 We have overhauled the maths curriculum with the implementation of Mastery Curriculum over the last 3 years.
 The new schemes of work have a big focus on teaching in small steps and then guiding students practice so they can make connections to previous and future learning.
 The rationale behind this is to deal with the limitations of working memory so that even the weakest students can make progress as well as allowing our most able to make connections and make rapid progress.

 All students at Key Stages Three and Four follow a comprehensive curriculum with 4 lessons a week which cover five broad areas:

+- Ratio and Proportion Problem solving is key feature and is incorporated into the topic areas listed.
 GCSE Maths has a Foundation and Higher tier and is graded using the new 1 – 9 grading system.
 The students are assessed via three examinations that are all taken at the same tier at the end of year 11.
 All three papers are worth 80 marks and are equally weighted.
 One paper is calculator and the other two are non-calculator.
 The papers consist of a mixture of question styles, from short, single-mark questions to multi-step problems.
-The mathematical demand increases as a student progresses through the paper.
+The mathematical demand increases as a student progress through the paper.

 We regularly enter students at every key stage for maths challenges and give opportunities to pursue Maths outside the classroom.

 We also run a variety of clubs throughout the year everything from homework help to learning how to complete a Rubik’s cube.